Alaska Railroad Canadian Railroad

 4BCF Natural Gas to Market Daily.

 In simplest conceptual form we (perhaps a joint venture between First Nations and AFN) build a railroad from the North Slope of Alaska to Fort Nelson, BC, or Ft.
 McMurray, Canada.
 We ship Bitumen on that railroad from Alberta to Alaska, dilute it with North Slope condensates to make synthetic crude oil and inject it into the Trans Alaska Pipeline which carries it to Valdez and oil tankers haul it to Pacific markets.
 We then load the same Dual Use Cryogenic tanks that moved the bitumen to Alaska with LNG.
+LNG Shipped by rail instead of in a pipeline.
 The tanks need to be returned to Alberta anyway so the Natural gas now gets a free ride to Alberta.
 The Bitumen producers buy the LNG and use it to extract more Bitumen and the process repeats.
 Excess LNG is re-gasified and sold into the North American gas pipeline grid.
 Everybody wins.
 Here are the High Points.

 Highlights of this plan: